mimoguz/custom_window/README.md

 If you look closely at the screenshot, you will see that the title text background is still opaque.
 From what I gathered so far, to fix this we need to add WS_EX_NOREDIRECTIONBITMAP to extended window styles (and maybe a couple other sytles, but that's the problematic one).
 That, apparently, cannot be done after the window was created.
-So I think a JavaFX level fix (in GlassWindow.cpp) needed here.
+So I think a JavaFX level fix (in GlassWindow.cpp) is needed here.

 There are two other issues I found:
 - The maximize button hover overlay doesn't cover the whole button.
 Windows 11 File Explorer has that issue as well.